-Hair is an essential organ of our body that imparts beauty, self-satisfaction, and confidence.
+Hair, along with skin, are essential organs of our body that imparts beauty, self-satisfaction, and confidence.

-We all, sometimes in our lives, get entangled in scenarios where we start losing hair.
+We all, sometimes in our lives, get entangled in scenarios where we start seeing thinning hair.
 It can be a physiological or pathological phenomenon, and in most cases, you shouldn't worry too much about it.

-In this article, a dermatologist will discuss the average rate of hair growth and hair growth period after various physiological and disease-related hair losses.
+In this article, a dermatologist will discuss the average rate of hair growth and hair growth period after various physiological and disease-related hair loss.

 - Hair Loss After Surgery According To A Dermatologist

 - 18 Reasons Why Your Hair Won't Grow & How To Fix